 All application components are submitted online through the Fulbright Portal.
 Applicants do not turn anything in directly to UNC Charlotte or the OEA.

-Applications submitted by the campus deadline will be reviewed by the campus Fulbright Student Program Committee and applicants will be interviewed by the committee.
-The point of this interview is to offer additional guidance to applicants so they will have sufficient time to hone their applications before the national deadline in October.
+Applications submitted by the campus deadline (August 16, 2021) will be reviewed by the campus Fulbright U.S. Student Program Committee who will then interview the applicant.
+This interview offers additional guidance to applicants so they will have sufficient time to hone their applications before the national deadline in October.